 Why did I get a message saying I sent spam?

 Occasionally, you might receive one or more "bounce" messages or "out of the office" messages saying that you sent a spam message to a nonexistent address, even though you know you didn't send it.
+Or someone might tell you that they received a spam message that appeared to come from your address.
+In some cases, spammers might even use your own address on spam or scams they send to you.

 This can be quite alarming — it makes it seem that someone is using your account without your knowledge.